PauPerezT/WEBERT/docs/source/index.rst

 -m                    base, large          Bert models, two options base and large.

                                            By default base.
--c                    True, False          Boolean value for cased= True o lower-cased= False
+-ca                    True, False          Boolean value for cased= True o lower-cased= False

                                            models.
 No avalaible for SciBert.
 By default False.
 -cu                    True, False         Boolean value for using cuda to compute the